 A Brief History

 Plasma cutting was developed at the end of the 1950s for cutting high-alloy steels and aluminium.
 The Japanese invented the first high-precision systems in the 1980s, and U.S. companies began developing systems in the early 1990s.
-Plasma cutting services are used for all sorts of metal fabrication projects and is typically used in on-site construction or salvage yards.
+These services are used for all sorts of metal fabrication projects and is typically used in on-site construction or salvage yards.
 Here at Timmins Engineering, plasma cutting is used for a number of projects from unique designs used for decorative items to perfect cuts for constructing steel buildings.

 What is plasma cutting?

 This is a thermal cutting process in which a plasma arc is constricted through a nozzle.
 Plasma cutters work by sending an electric arc through a gas that is passing through a constricted opening.
 This service offers a low-cost sheet metal cutting service since no custom tooling is needed.
 The plasma cutting process is a basic principle is were an arc formed between the electrode and the work piece is constricted by a fine bore, copper nozzle.
 This increases the temperature and velocity of the plasma emanating from the nozzle.
 The temperature of the plasma is in excess of 20 000°C and the velocity can approach the speed of sound.